-North Korea Claims Zero Cases Of Coronavirus Infection, But Experts Are Skeptical
+North Korea Claims Zero Coronavirus Cases, But Experts Are Skeptical

 "If you build an operating room and you put the equipment in the hands of the North Korean doctors, they do very well," he says.
 "The problem with North Korea is they do not have supplies, and they do not have equipment."

 Some hospitals, he says, don't even have running water.
 Hands are washed in basins of still water and disinfectants.
-He says he has seen "disposable gloves being used twice... beer bottles functioning as IV containers."
+He says he has seen "disposable gloves being used twice ... beer bottles functioning as IV containers."

 Despite Pyongyang's claim that North Korea has no cases, Linton says North Koreans have reached out to him through back channels to ask for supplies.